Building in Timber Ridge

 - Property Improvement Application– for non-structural improvements to property

-Please mail the signed application, application fee, plans, specifications, and other required information to:
+Please mail the signed application, plans, specifications, and other required information to:

 If you would like to discuss your proposed improvements with a member of the committee, please contact them via telephone or email to schedule a meeting (see Committee Member webpage).